Sultangazi

-Sultangazi is one of Istanbul's newer inner-city districts.
-It was founded as a district proper in 2009 by the "New Local Government Law" in Istanbul, Turkey.
-To the west are the neighbourhoods of Esenler and Başakşehir, Gaziosmanpaşa is to the south and Eyüp is to the north and east.
-The district of Gaziosmanpaşa was divided to three districts, and Sultangazi is one of them.
+Sultangazi is municipality and district of Istanbul Province, Turkey.
+Its area is 37 km2, and its population is 542,531 (2022).
+To the west are the neighbourhoods of Esenler and Başakşehir, Gaziosmanpaşa is to the south and Eyüpsultan is to the north and east.
 One border of the district is formed by the TEM highway.

-Sultangazi is divided into three neighbourhoods: Habibler, Gazi and Sultançiftliği.
+In 2008 the district Sultangazi was created from parts of the districts Gaziosmanpaşa, Eyüpsultan and Esenler.
 The name of "Sultangazi" comes from "Sultan" word part of Sultançiftliği (meaning farm of the Sultan) and the neighbourhood of Gazi, with "gazi" the Turkish for a venerated veteran of war.

 This district's population comprises many ethnic minorities, including immigrants from Bulgaria and the former Yugoslavia, the Black Sea region of Turkey, Kurds and Alevis, as well as Turks.
-Kurdish minority and Alevi people are mostly found in the Gazi neighbourhood, which has become infamous in Turkey after the 1995 riots and more recently during the Gezi Park protests of June 2013.
+Kurdish minority and Alevi people are mostly found in the Gazi neighbourhood, which has become infamous in Turkey after the 1995 riots.

-Sultangazi has 3 precincts, 11 neighbourhoods and 1 village.